 đź’° Best budget hotel: | CGH Candelaria Boutique |

-10 Best areas to stay in Bogota for tourists
+10 Best areas to stay in Bogota for first time tourists:

-We begin in what is affectionately known as Bogotá’s Old Town and the historic center of Bogotá – Candelaria, a less than 1 square mile area that contains some of the most popular museums and attractions, good for sightseeing lovers, first-time tourists, and budget backpackers.
+Bogotá’s Old Town (the historic center) is a less than 1 square mile area that contains some of the most popular museums and attractions, good for sightseeing lovers, first-time tourists, and budget backpackers.

 Candelaria was founded in 1538 and takes its name from a Catholic chapel devoted in honor of the Virgen de la Candelaria.